 - share their findings with the local governance group or panel

-- Local governance group and panel – this group sits at Intergrated Care System (ICS) level.
+- Local governance group and panel – this group sits at Integrated Care Board (ICB) level.
 It will complete the final sign off on reviews for that ICS area.
-The group will determine the actions to take and develop and monitor the ICS LeDeR local action plan
+The group will determine the actions to take and develop and monitor the ICB LeDeR local action plan

 - Independent advisory group – provides expertise and advice on premature mortality of people with a learning disability.
 The group recommends and provides the approach for implementing the actions from learning